Our history in K-12 education

 In the 1950’s, Detroit and its school districts began losing population and funding due to federal programs and racial discrimination.
 By the 1980’s, Detroit became the largest majority Black city and Metro Detroit became the most sprawled metro area in the U.S.

-As Metro Detroit sprawled access to opportunities sprawled with it, and transportation systems were designed to keep Black Detroiters out of the suburbs.
+As Metro Detroit sprawled, access to opportunities sprawled with it, and transportation systems (or a lack of them) kept many Black Detroiters out of the suburbs.
 This exacerbated tense race relations between the city and the suburbs.
-Meanwhile, the rise of gangs and the 1980’s crack epidemic gave Detroit an international reputation for being a violent, dangerous place.
-In the 1990’s, the local and national economy was stable, and for the first time, Blacks were joining Whites in leaving the city in large numbers.
+Meanwhile, the rise of gangs and the 1980’s crack epidemic led to Detroit’s international reputation for being a violent, dangerous place.
+In the 1990’s, the local and national economy was stable, and for the first time, Blacks were joining whites in leaving the city in large numbers.